applicaster/developer.applicaster.com/book/player/quickbrick-tv-player.md

-# Player Plugin
+# Player Plugin for tvOS / AndroidTV / FireTV

 This document explains how to create a player plugin for the Quick-Brick framework.

 ## Create your plugin project

-In order to have a working environment for your plugin, you will need several things :
+In order to have a working environment for your plugin, you will need several things:

 - A repository for your plugin code.
-- Tooling to create the Quick-Brick react-native entry point, so you can start the React-Native server locally.
+- Tooling to create the Quick-Brick react-native entry point, so you can start the React-Native server locally (it is not mandatory, unless you want to work on the UI part of the app).
 - Native source code for the app you are working with, for that you can use the [downloaded development project](/getting-started/download-development-project.md).
+- Please use [quickbrick-player-plugin-starter]() project as your starting point.

 ## Specific requirements